alwaysjeevanr/weatherapp/README.md

 ## License

-This project is licensed under the MIT License.
+This project is for personal use and demonstration purposes.
 Feel free to use and modify it as per your needs.